-The maximum number of lodgers authorized to be received at any one time into each of the several rooms in this house is the number specified in respect of such room in the appropriate column of the following table :-
+The maximum number of lodgers authorized to be received at any one time into each of the several rooms in this house is the number specified in respect of such room in the appropriate column of the following table:-

-Description or number of room.
-Dimensions and cubical contents of rooms.
-Maximum number of lodgers.
+Description or number of Dimensions and cubical contents Maximum number of

+room. of rooms. lodgers.

 Ground Storey.

 First Storey.

 Second Storey.

 Topmost Storey.